mjuncobranco/CRUD-React-APP/react-hooks/README.md

 - [Tania Rascia](https://www.taniarascia.com) for the excellent tutorial on which this project is based.
 - [Anton Hangano](https://github.com/anton-hangano) for sharing your valuable  knowledge and for your kind support.
+- [Manuel Moraga Molina](https://github.com/Manuel-M-M) for pushing me to embrace new challenges and offering your guidance.